 Virginia Masons section of Urology offers a two-year Urologic Oncology Fellowship accredited by the Society of Urologic Oncology (SUO).
 The first year of fellowship focuses on dedicated research with access to robust national, multi-center sets of longitudinal data.
 The second year consists of hands-on, direct patient care subspecialty education and training across a broad spectrum of complex urologic oncology conditions and surgical procedures.

-Under the leadership and supervision of Fellowship Director Christopher Porter, MD, along with an outstanding multidisciplinary team, this opportunity focuses on graduates of urology residency interested in participating in extensive outcomes and epidemiologic research, and in obtaining expertise in the treatment of bladder cancer, upper tract urothelial carcinoma, renal cell carcinoma, testicular cancer, penile cancer, prostate cancer, and other urologic malignancies.
+Under the leadership and supervision of the fellowship director, along with an outstanding multidisciplinary team, this opportunity focuses on graduates of urology residency interested in participating in extensive outcomes and epidemiologic research, and in obtaining expertise in the treatment of bladder cancer, upper tract urothelial carcinoma, renal cell carcinoma, testicular cancer, penile cancer, prostate cancer, and other urologic malignancies.

 The fellow must be eligible for Washington state medical licensure.
 Candidates must complete and submit the SUO Fellowship online application, including: